AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

         ],
   });
   ```

-### My form submission doesn't work and the devtools console shows the error - "Blocked form submission to " " because the form's frame is sandboxed and the 'allow-forms' permission is not set."
+### My form submission doesn't work and the devtools console shows the error: "Blocked form submission to " " because the form's frame is sandboxed and the 'allow-forms' permission is not set."
 What's wrong?"

   You can call `preventDefault` on the submit event to prevent the browser from trying to complete the full form submission process and avoid this error, such as: